Shaing/cv/2022-24/ReadMe.md

 ![logo](./../img/innodisk_logo.png)

 # innodisk | 2022 - Present
-- Software develop section manager | 01-7, 2022
-- Software develop assistant manager | 08-12, 2022
-- Software develop assistant manager | 01-12, 2023
+- Software develop assistant manager | 2022-Current

 ### Responsibilities
-- Responsible for leading a group of 7+ software engineers in the creation of assigned software systems and subsystems starting from zero for the Edge AI Platform.
+- Responsible for leading a group of 7+ software engineers in the creation of assigned software systems and subsystems starting from zero for the Edge AI Platform and Solution.
 - Build the team productive, delivering the expected results, and create a stable environment that allows engineers to perform and grow in their careers.
 - Expert at conducting 1:1 meetings to provide feedback, set goals, and build relationships with team members.